roozbehg/QPyConsole/README.md

 # QPyConsole

-This simple project demonestrates the embedding of python interpreter into C++/QT application.
+This simple project demonstrates the embedding of python interpreter into C++/QT application.

 # What's Next?